M4C Logo AHRC Logo

 Public Engagement & Impact

-March 2023- Guest speaker at the John Wheelwright Archaeological Society, hosting a talk and Q&A on anchoritic spaces in medieval literature.
+March 2023- Guest speaker at the John Wheelwright Archaeological Society, Huddersfield, hosting a talk and Q&A on anchoritic spaces in medieval literature.

 March 2022- 'Regional Spaces: Speaking through Landscape in Yorkshire Literature'.
 Organiser and host of an open access online event including interviews and readings with three contemporary Yorkshire writers.